AyHelloWorld/cryptoshop/README.rst

 Cryptoshop encrypt files in `GCM mode. <https://en.wikipedia.org/wiki/Galois/Counter_Mode>`__ with one of this three algorithms `AES-256 <https://en.wikipedia.org/wiki/Advanced_Encryption_Standard>`__, `Serpent <https://en.wikipedia.org/wiki/Serpent_%28cipher%29>`__ or
 `Twofish <https://en.wikipedia.org/wiki/Twofish>`__

+For string encryption, cryptoshop use cascade encryption with Serpent, AES and Twofish.

 | It use Botan.
 Crypto and TLS library for C++11.
 For more information's on Botan, go here: